rafaelkallis/erc20-erc777-collateralized/README.md

 ## ERC20Collateralized

 Extension of `ERC20` that adds a reserve of a foreign `ERC20` token to collateralize the token.

+> :warning: **This code has not been reviewed or audited.** :warning:

 Useful for:
 - creating a stable 2-way peg to any `ERC20` asset, or
 - creating derivatives of any `ERC20` asset